reactive-python/reactpy/docs/source/adding-interactivity/components-with-state.rst

 ``UnboundLocalError`` error.
 It turns out that in this case, the ``index = index + 1`` statement is similar to `trying to set global variables
 <https://stackoverflow.com/questions/9264763/dont-understand-why-unboundlocalerror-occurs-closure>`__.
-Tehcnically there's a way to `fix this error
+Technically there's a way to `fix this error
 <https://docs.python.org/3/reference/simple_stmts.html#nonlocal>`__, but even if we did,
 that still wouldn't fix the underlying problems: